• Skip to primary navigation

 1. Replace Zeros With Blank in Excel

-Follow the steps below to replace zeros with blanks in Excel.
+You can follow the steps below to replace Zeros with Blanks in Microsoft Excel.

-1. Select the Entire Data in which you want to replace Zeros with blank cells.
+1. Select the Entire Data in which you want to replace Zeros with Blank cells.

 2. Click on the Home tab > click on Find & Select in ‘Editing’ section and select the Replace option in the drop-down menu.